Josephine Kablik: Life

 Josephine Ettel was born in Vrchlabí (then Hohenhelbe) in Bohemia, Habsburg monarchy, the daughter of a paper manufacturer David Ettel.
 She married pharmacist Adalbert Kablik in 1806 in Hohenhelbe who very supportive of his wife's interests.
-In 1822-23 she had lessons in botany from Wenzel Mann.
+In 1822–1823, she had lessons in botany from Wenzel Blasius Mann.
 Kablik created her own herbarium to hold her collections of plants from around Hohenhelbe.
 She especially liked lichens.
 She was not discouraged by bad weather and ventured into the field to "traipse through forest and climb high mountains in order to search for new species of plants and fossils."
 She was extremely strong and healthy and became an enthusiastic collector of specimens in all weather.
 She collected plant and fossil samples especially from the Sudetes for schools, museums, learned societies and universities throughout Europe.
 She travelled to Switzerland and Italy and in 1862 to Salzburg.

 Filip Maximilian Opiz's Interchangeable Institute for the exchange of herbarium specimens (German Pflanzentausch-Anstalt) lists over 25,000 specimens collected by her.
 In addition to botany, she also had an avid interest in paleontology and collected fossil animals and plants.

 Kablik was the first woman to be admitted to the Botanical Society in Vienna.
 Her admission into the Regensburgische Botanische Gesellschaft in 1841 required the objections of Carl Friedrich Philipp von Martius to be overcome.